mars0i/majure/README.md

 In the Clojure source files,  I try to write relatively idiomatic Clojure rather than giving a direct translation of the Java.
-However, I didn't give myself complete freedom; and much of the methodology from the Java source files remains in the Clojure source.
+However, I didn't give myself complete freedom; much of the methodology from the Java source files remains in the Clojure source.
 (The Clojure code that results is a kind of Clojure/Java hybrid, from the point of view of a Clojure programmer.)
 I also renamed some variable names, etc.